 22. Bold Xchange

 Bold Xchange is an ecommerce platform that makes buying Black simple and thoughtful.
 Striving to be the best platform for amplifying Black-owned brands, Bold Xchange features quality brands, and offers consumers benefits such as on-camera product reviews and fast shipping.

 How This Jewelry Brand Is Creating A Magnetic Online Experience

 23. Buy Black Main Street

 Buy Black Main Street is a Black-owned Black business directory that aims to recreate the experience of a neighborhood Main Street online, while helping business owners connect with customers who are looking for them.
 As lifelong supporters of Black businesses, this platform aims to promote this practice as a lifestyle by making it easy to do so.

 Fee: From free to $19.99 for a premium listing

 24. Buy From A Black Woman

-Buy From A Black Woman is a non-profit organization dedicated to supporting Black women business owners through education, funding and other supportive tools and resources.
-They also have an online directory with over 500 Black women-owned businesses that they showcase and promote via the directory, their newsletter and social media.
+Buy From A Black Woman is a non-profit organization dedicated to supporting Black women business owners through education, funding, community and other supportive tools and resources.
+They also have an online directory with over 600 Black women-owned businesses that they showcase and promote via the directory, their newsletter and social media.

 byblack is set to be a premier directory of Black businesses.
 An initiative of the U.S. Black Chambers, the platform will leverage a network of over 140 local Black chambers that currently support over 260K Black businesses.